 - After 8 to 10 minutes, pour the bones into a colander in the sink to drain the water.
 Then rinse the bones lightly off in cold water to remove any pieces of scum that might cling to the bones.
 Be careful not to over-rinse.
 You don’t want to lose some of the tasty bits like the marrow from inside the bones.
 If you don’t have a colander that can accommodate the bones, then just use some tongs to pull the bones out of the stock pot and rinse them.

-- Place the beef and bones in the instant pot along with all of the halved onion, ginger, cinnamon, star anise, cloves, rock sugar, and 1.5 tablespoons of salt.
+- Place the beef and bones in the instant pot along with all of the halved onion, ginger, cinnamon, star anise, cloves, rock sugar, and 1.5 tablespoons of salt and the optional, but recommended 1/2 teaspoon MSG (Note: The MSG makes a real difference.
+It’s optional, but it really is worth it and despite its bad reputation in America, it actually is very safe to eat no matter what alarmists might tell you.
+It’s also a common ingredient in many Asian as well as American foods that people eat every single day without even realizing it.).
 Then fill the instant pot with 10 cups of water or to the max fill line, whichever comes first.

 - Place the lid on the instant pot, set the steam release to closed, and press the soup setting on high pressure.